Zikoat/veddugnad/README.md

 ## tasks

+fix speed calculation
-show error or handle when player name is empty add breaks dont show zero scores on leaderboard error on player add when player is selected fix speed calculation fix date display, add year and weekday center leaderboard sekker make combo not editable on new player, show input field for name, maybe reuse from edit player fix typechecking
+fix date display, add year and weekday dont show zero scores on leaderboard center leaderboard sekker add breaks error on player add when player is selected make combo not editable show custom error message when player name is empty when you are oking after edit when creating a new player, show input field for name, maybe reuse from edit player. default should be content from combobox, if we still want to use editable combobox. add indexes load test